KpyTuK777/Management-OS/docs/ARCHITECTURE.md

 ## HTML pages

-- `index.html` is the static Home dashboard.
+- `index.html` is the AI-first Home Phase 1 presentation shell.
+It exposes an explicitly unavailable Natural Capture surface, a future-response placeholder, and a read-only projection of active SOP Executions without implementing AI.
 - `portfolio.html` is the active Portfolio implementation.
 - `notes.html` is the Notes Inbox for quick capture and later organization.
 - `knowledge-base.html` is the active Knowledge Base implementation.